 To sync between devices either copy the password database manually or use cloud storage.

 By default PasswordSafe creates 8 character passwords.

 Supported in: Windows, Linux (in beta), Password Gorilla (cross platform port)

-By default Lastpass creates 8 character passwords.
+By default LessPass creates 12 character passwords.

 By default Dashlane creates 10 character passwords.

 Supported on: Firefox, Internet Explorer, Safari, Chrome, iPhone, Android.

 By default Easy passwords creates 16 character passwords with symbols.

 A commercial application that encrypts passwords in a storage database.
 Strong support for Enterprise features.
 It has a browser plug-in to automate website logins and a strong password generator.
 The passwords are encrypted and stored on individual clients or optionally on a USB Flash Drive.